Selling to the council

 To tender for a contract with us you have to express an interest in bidding for the contract.
 Contact details will be provided in the advertisement.
 For tenders that are advertised on the “Supplying the South West” web portal you can register your interest through the portal.

-The council will only use PQQs for larger contracts.
+The council will only use pre-qualification questionnaires (PQQs) for larger contracts.
 These will not be used for contracts below £172,514.
 We will ask you to complete a pre-qualification questionnaire.
 This asks you to demonstrate how you meet the essential criteria for the contract.
 A questionnaire will be sent to every supplier who has expressed an interest in the tender.

 You should complete the questionnaire fully and clearly.
 You will only move on to the next stage of the tender if you provide full and satisfactory responses.